Can You Sell a Condemned House cover in New Orleans

 Condemnation Due to Structural Damage

-Selling Condemned House in United States
+Selling Condemned House in New Orleans

 Structural damage is not always apparent, as with this sagging ceiling.